May 31, 1940: Keeping it Green

 In addition to targeting adults, Richard Kuehner, the first director of Keep Oregon Green, sought to also target the state’s youth.
 One of the top 4-H leaders in the nation, Kuehner drew on his experiences with youth to develop the Oregon Green Guards in 1942.
 The Green Guard was aimed at youths aged 8-18 and was designed to supplement organizations such as 4-H clubs, Boy Scouts, and other youth groups.
 Applicants were sent a Green Guard kit that included a membership card, manual, arm emblem, posters, and other items.
 The response was extraordinary, as a single initial news release about the Guard yielded thousands of applications.
 With the massive amount of incoming applications threatening to overwhelm the operations and finances of Keep Oregon Green, the program proved to be almost too successful.
 Over 30,000 Green Guards ended up being registered within the program’s first few years, even with primarily just word-of-mouth publicity.

-Junior Forest Wardens was a similar program for Washington’s youth run during this time by the American Legion.
+Junior Forest Wardens was a similar program for Washington's youth run during this time by the American Legion.
 The Junior Forest Wardens and the Green Guard were two of the most successful aspects of the early Keep Green programs.
 Their success was noticed by the U.S. Forest Service, who also sought to aim fire prevention efforts at children.
-After the Ad Council and the USFS began the Smokey Bear ad campaign in the late 1940s, a Junior Forest Ranger program was developed using Smokey Bear’s image as well as a membership kit similar to the Green Guard program.
+After the Ad Council and the USFS began the Smokey Bear ad campaign in 1944, a Junior Forest Ranger program was developed using Smokey Bear’s image as well as a membership kit similar to the Green Guard program.

 The great success of the Keep Green programs in publicly addressing fire prevention issues did not stop with Washington and Oregon.
 Idaho, California, and Minnesota soon started their own movements, with many other states also gradually adopting the program.
 By the beginning of 1949, twenty-four states had their own Keep Green programs.
-The American Forest Institute formed a national Keep America Green program in 1944.
+The American Forest Institute established a national Keep America Green program in 1944.

 *The various items featured in this post all come from the Forest History Society Archives and Photograph Collection.